btccom/UnitedBitcoin/README.md

 What is UnionBitcoin?
 ----------------
+UnitedBitcoin is referred to as UB (official website: ub.com) whose currency unit is UBTC.
+The total volume, block-speed and halving time are exactly same as Bitcoin’s.
+Also, UnitedBitcoin’ s PoW mechanism is the same as Bitcoin, only initial difficulty is lowered.

+UnitedBitcoin supports SegWit and 8MB block-sizes to improve on-chain scalability, adds new smart contract features and plans to support the Lightning Network.

+Implementing Lightning Network and Smart Contract functionality on top of the Bitcoin’s UXTO model is very exciting and not easy to implement.
+Technically, QTUM has been able to accomplish that and create a large world-wide technical support community which can be used for reference.

+UnitedBitcoin’ s smart contract system is a newly developed technology showcasing the capabilities of the development team.
+The number of teams around the world that can independently develop virtual machines for smart contracts is limited.

+Having said that, Bitcoin has the advantages of being globally recognized for their stable monetary system, and having the first mover advantage, a position which a fork cannot easily overturn.
+However, looking at its business model, UnitedBitcoin has a chance to make a difference.

 The purpose of creation of UnionBitcoin is to establish a smart credit currency system with smart contracts that can widely serve the society, based on the credit of zombie Bitcoins.
 UnionBitcoin’s credit is 100% based on Bitcoin with addition of credit foundation from several other high quality blockchains, and its gene is 100% inherited from Bitcoin.
 With the extensibility of smart contracts, the practical application value of UnionBitcoin will be greatly enhanced.
 UnionBitcoin is a super joint credit carrier with the target of establishing a powerful global network of smart value collaboration under the joint credit of Bitcoin and multiple other digital currencies.
 It is still Bitcoin, but exceeds Bitcoin.